 In the second place, scientists are repelled by the failure of philosophers to reach a single, precise, universally accepted, technical language.
 They point out the simplicity of this device and the enormous benefits it has conferred on science.
-They lament the obtuseness of philosophers in overlooking so necessary a procedure, and they deplore their wrong-headedness in clinging to equivocal and even literary usage.
+They lament the obtaseness of philosophers in overlooking so simpl necessary a procedure, and they deplore their wrong-headedness in clinging to equivocal and even literary usage.
 Perhaps, however, they will grant that the desired technical language of philosophy must be compatible with the problems of philosophy.
-It would be absurd to demand that modern chemists express their thought in terms / of Aristotle's four elements, and similarly 1t would be absurd to provide philosophers with a language that was incapable of expressing their thought.
-Further, the polymorphism of human consciousness seems relevant to the problems of philosophy, for philosophy is concerned with knowledge, reality, and objectivity, and these terms take on different meanings as consciousness shifts from one pattern or blend of patterns of experience to another.
-But the meaning of every other term changes with changes in the meaning of the terms, knowledge, reality, objectivity, for the function of all language is to express presumptive knowledge of presumptive reality and affirm or deny the objectivity of the knowledge.
-Accordingly, the fundamental task in working out an appropriate technical language for philosophy would be to explore the range of meanings that may be assumed by the basic variables, knowledge, reality, and objectivity.
-There would follow the complementary task of selecting the range of different combinations of particular values of the three basic variables and of showing how each combination modified the meaning of the remaining terms of philosophy.
+It would be absurd to demand that modern chemists express their thought in terms of Aristotle's four elements, and similarly it would be absurd to provide philosophers with a language that was incapable of expressing their thought.
+Further, the polymorphism of human congsciousness seems relevant to the problems of philosophy, for philosophy is concerned with knowledge, reality, and objectivity, and consciousness shifts these terms take on different meanings as exercionate mouses from one pattern or blend of patterns of experience to another. other But the meaning of z every/term zhifts changes with changes in the meaning of the terms, knowledge, reality, objectivity, for the function of all language is to express presumptive knowledge of presumptive reality and affirm or deny the objectivity of the knowledge.
+Accordingly, the fundamental task in working out an appropriate technical language for philosophy would be to explore the range of wariables moninge Couties tom, Monlodge, the range meanings that may be assumed by the basic variables, knowledge, reality, and objectivity.
+There would follow the complementary

+73 task of selecting the range of Cifferent combinations of particular values of the three basic variables and of showing how each combination modified the meaning of the remaining terms of philosophy.
 This, of course, would be a lengthy procedure and allowance would have to be made for differences of opinion on the manner in which variations in the basic combinations modified the meaning of the remaining terms.
-Finally, two further points must be mentioned.
-There would be the problem of discovering what logicians call the meta-language in which one would express with technical accuracy just what is meant by the polymorphism of human consciousness; and by different meanings in the ranges of the basic variables.
+Finally, two manos points may be mentioned.
+There would be the problem of discovering what lovicians call the meta-language in which one would express with technical accuracy just what is meant by the polymomphism of human consciousness and by different meanings in the ranges of the basic variables.
 There also would be the difficulty of explaining to people as they are before they begin philosophy just what is meant by the terms and syntax of this meta-language and, at the same time, of convincing them, as well as those with philosophic opinions of a different color and shade, that the polymorphism of human consciousness is the one and only key to philosophy.
-It would seem that this preliminary task would have to be conducted in literary language despite its equivocations: and as the performance of the preliminary task has to be adapted continuously to the changing mentality of successive generations, it seems unlikely that a philosophy, which integrates the personal knowledge of living and changing minds, will ever be able to wrap itself completely in the restful cocoon of a technical language.
+It would seem that this preliminary task would have to be conducted in literary language despite its equivocations; noris there any probability, as long as there is any question about the one and only key to philosophy, that philosophers can engage Kruithully in anything exospt the preliminary teak. and as the preliminary task has to be and as the performance of the preliminary task has to be adapted continuously to the changing mentality of successive generations, it seems unlikely that a philosophy, which integarates the personal knowledge of living and changing minds, will ever be able to wrap itself completely in the restful cocoon of a technical language.
+In brief, while enormous advantages are to be derived from a technical language in exploiting what already is known, the problems of contemporary philosophy lis are not problems of exploitation.